-- Access to the network.
-Customers take electricity to power their homes and businesses or to inject electricity they generate - New connections or reduced/expanded capacity.
+- Access to the network, so customers can take electricity to power their homes and businesses, or inject electricity they generate - New connections or reduced/expanded capacity.
 New customers wanting access or the ability to take or inject more/less electricity than they currently do.